sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Resiliency without a Name: the Distributed Reactive Loop
 ========================================================

-Or *how I learned to stop worrying and love distributed systems.*

 TODO
 - figures for the use cases
 - streamline all sections to focus on the "thought framework" idea for reasoning, and no other project concern (budget...)